cz0479y/next16-commerce/STEPS.md

 - What about client WelcomeBanner, WelcomeBanner?
 Cant use my await isAuth.
 Always need this dep when using WelcomeBanner, passing it multiple levels down, forcing the parent to handle this dep, cant move this freely.
 This loggedIn a dep we will encounter forever into the future of our apps life.
 - We could pass it down as a promise, but probably this loggedIn dep will be encountered often.
 Let's instead utilize a smart pattern.
 Add authprovider.
 Let's not await this and block the root page, instead pass it as a promise down, keep it as a promise in the client provider.
 - Welcomebanner: Remove prop all the way down, rather read it with use() inside PersonalBanner.
 Now we need to suspend Personalbanner with GeneralBanner, same pattern as before to avoid CLS and provide something useful, while promise resolves with use().
 WelcomeBanner is now composable again.
+- Any time we need the logged in variable, with is a lot, we can fetch it locally either with async functions or this auth provider, avoiding a lot of future prop drilling.
-- Same problem in our user profile, getting the logged in state of a user on the server and passing it to the client.
-Do the same refactor here, login button composable and easily reused somewhere else in the future.
+- (Same problem in our user profile, getting the logged in state of a user on the server and passing it to the client.
+Do the same refactor here, login button composable and easily reused somewhere else in the future).
 - Let's see another example of problematic prop drilling, this all products page.
+- Since our welcomebanner is composable again, let's add it here first.
 - Here, tried to be efficient to avoid duplicate calls for my responsive view.
 But now, getCategories are tied to this page, and the loading state responsibility is on the page with loading.tsx.
 - Big skeleton code, reusable skeletons but still, no content shown.
 Plus, categoryFilters has a redundant dependency, less composable.
 - Call getCategories inside the CategoryFilters component, add react cache() deduping, not a problem.
 - Delete loading.tsx since no data fetch here anymore.
-Refactor the /all page to use individual skeletons inside page.tsx for the categoryFilters, reveal the search from the start.
+Refactor the /all page to use individual skeletons inside page.tsx for the categoryFilters, ProductListSkeleton, reveal the search from the start.
-- Notice blocking in the network tab.
+- (Notice blocking in the network tab.
 The entire page is blocked on something.
 It's really hard to know where the blocking is coming from.
 This is a common problem.
-Turns out, its the ProductList data fetch, suspend this also.
+Turns out, its the ProductList data fetch, suspend this also).
 - (See the streaming in network tab and improved perceived performance as well as actual performance).
 Also our search is now accessible.
 We fixed it, but it's really hard to know where the blocking was coming from.
 Let's see later how we can get help with this.
-- Since our welcomebanner is composable again, let's add it here.
 - Through that refactor, by fetching inside components and utilizing cache() and use() we can now maintain good component architecture.
 Reusable and composable.

 ## Excessive client JS -> Client/Server composition: WelcomeBanner

 - The next issue is excessive client side JS.
-- Check out this client-side Pagination using search params.
+- (Check out this client-side Pagination using search params.
 Client side due to nav status with a transition.
 Preventing default.
 There are some new tools we can use to handle this very common use case better.
 Remove all client side code here and isPending.
-Lost interactivity.
+Lost interactivity).
-- Replace with LinkStatus.
+- (Replace with LinkStatus.
 A rather new nextjs feature, useLinkStatus.
 Like useFormStatus, avoid lack of feedback on stale navigation while waiting for the search param.
 See local pending state, using this also on the category links in the bottom here and the sort.
-Very small amount of client JS added, only what is needed for interactivity.
+Very small amount of client JS added, only what is needed for interactivity).
 - Revisit the WelcomeBanner.
 It's dismissing this with a useState().
 Switched to client side fetching with useSWR just to make this dismissable and animated, multiple ways to fetch now with API layer, no types.
 - Also, we break separation of concerns by involving UI logic with data.
 Instead, let's extract a client component wrapper, and use whats referred to as the donut pattern.
 Cut all except top line of comp.
 New file bannerContainer: use client here, rename, children, wrapper.
 We won't covert the content of this to client because it's a prop, could be any prop.
 It's a reference to server-rendered content.
 - PersonalBanner remove use client and switch to server fetching getDiscountData, isAuth and return general, and delete API layer, no longer needed.
 Export WelcomeBanner client wrapper with suspense.
 Type safe also.